mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # The "localhost."
 Special-Use Domain Name {#localhost-names}

-Localhost names are special in the following ways:
+Localhost names are special insofar as these names do not exist in the DNS, and querying the DNS for them is an error.
+With that principle in mind, the considerations outlined in {{RFC6761}} can be answered as follows:

 1. Users are free to use localhost names as they would any other domain names.
     Users may assume that IPv4 and IPv6 address queries for localhost names will